bloxstreet/support/guides/training-guide.md

 **Trainer:** *Now that you’ve seen how to make drinks, it’s time for you to have a turn.
 Remember to use your greeting.
 If you need assistance in this test, you are welcome to ask me.*

 **Trainer:** *We will now begin this test.
 Please state your greetings.*

+**Wait for all LRs to state their greetings before stating the order.**

 **Trainer:**  *Hi!
 Could I get a Regular Coffee and a Cherry Slush?*